 - Creates a stronger brand for the company and establishes brand advocates

-- Reduces turnover and related costs
+- Finally, reduces turnover and related costs

 Onboarding may continue for weeks or even months, depending on the complexity of your program and/or your company policies.
 Beyond the initial activities to get your new employee ramped up for work, ongoing activities help establish a rapport and ensure ongoing productivity.
-Ongoing activities may include regular one-on-one meetings between the employee and manager to review performance, address any questions or concerns, and establish or check in on goals.
+Ongoing activities may include regular one-on-one meetings between the employee and manager to review performance.
+Additionally, they address any questions or concerns, and establish or check in on goals.
 These meetings enable you to stay connected with your employees and ensure productivity remains high.

 What’s involved with Orientation?